UofABioinformaticsHub/Biotech7005/Practicals/NGS_Practicals/1_NGS_Practical1.md

 mv barcodes_R1.txt  ../../
 ```

-The command `zcat` unzips a file & prints the output to the terminal, or standard output (`stdout`).
+The command `zcat` unzips a file and prints the output to the terminal, or standard output (`stdout`).
 If we did this to these files, we would see a stream of data whizzing past in the terminal, but instead we can just pipe the output of `zcat` to the command `head` just to view the first few lines of a file.

 ```